Huai0429/VVC_CU_Partition_Visualization/README.md

 TUmyfile.close();
 ```
 # Python file
-using python Visual.py -h for more help information
+using python Visual.py -h for more useful information